 Germinating the seeds

-The seeds sprout best if placed in the refrigerator for 8 weeks after being kept at room temperature for 6 weeks.
+The seeds sprout best by placing them in the refrigerator for 10 weeks after being kept at room temperature for 6 weeks.
 The tips below explain the process.

 Place the container at room temperature (60-75°F / 15-24°C), with the lid slightly open for ventilation.
-A dim location is best, to minimize the formation of algae.
-Keep the container there for 6 weeks, watering whenever necessary to keep the most moist (again, not soggy).
+A dim location will help minimize the formation of algae, but this isn't necessary.
+Keep the container there for 6 weeks, watering whenever necessary to keep the most moist.
+Don't let water collect on the bottom of the container.

 After 6 weeks, close the container, label it, and put it in the refrigerator.
-Ensure that the seeds do not freeze (inside the door is usually the warmest place).
+Ensure that the seeds don't freeze (inside the door is usually the warmest place).

 After 8 weeks (mark your calendar), remove the seeds from the container and plant them 3/8 inch deep (1 cm) in individual pots (or cups with drainage holes) that are at least 3 inches tall (7 cm).
 Use a well-draining soil mix.
-A typical mix is 2 parts potting soil to 1 part perlite.
-An alternate mix is 3 parts perlite to 2 parts coir fiber or peat moss, with some slow-release fertilizer mixed in.
+I use a mix of 1 part coir fiber to 1 part perlite.
+An alternate mix is 2 parts quality potting soil to 1 part perlite or coarse horticultural sand.
+Don't add lime to your mix.

-Water the soil until evenly moist, and place in a bright spot that is about 65-74 degrees F (18-23°C), with good air circulation.
+Water the soil until evenly moist, and place in a bright spot that is about 65-77 degrees F (18-25°C), with good air circulation.
 A little cooler at night is ok.
-Avoid letting them get warmer than 77 degrees F (25°C) for prolonged periods.
+Avoid letting them get warmer than 80 degrees F (27°C).
 I recommend placing a minimum/maximum thermometer near the pots.

-The germination time can vary.
-Some seeds may sprout immediately after removing them from the refrigerator, while some may take 2 or 3 months, and few might take longer.
+The seeds will sprout at different times.
+A few might sprout immediately after removing them from the refrigerator, while some may take 2 or 3 months, and few might take longer.
 Usually by 3 months, at least 75% will sprout.
-If any don't sprout after 5 months, try putting them in the refrigerator again for 2 months, checking up on them every 2-3 weeks to see if any have sprouted.
+If any don't sprout after 5 months, try repeating the refrigerator treatment for 10 weeks, checking up on them every 2-3 weeks to see if any have sprouted.

-When your seedlings are as tall as their pot, replant them gently into larger pots.
-Water the soil first, to keep the soil ball from breaking apart, which can damage the roots.
+When your seedlings are as tall as their pot, gently replant them gently into larger pots.
+Avoid disturbing the roots when repotting (watering the soil first helps keep it together).
 A tall pot is best to allow a deep root system.

 Tips on growing older plants are here.